jon-jacky/Piety/editors/edsel.md

 - **o1** deletes all windows except the current window.

+- **h** if there are multiple windows, "balance" them (make them all about the same size)

+## Frame commands ##

-By default, the *edsel* command region displays just two lines.
+By default, the frame is made large enough so the *edsel* command region displays just two lines.
 This is usually not enough to show all of the output from some commands, for example *n* (list buffers).
-Use the *c* option to set more lines when you invoke *edsel* (see examples above).
-Or, to change the number command lines at any time during an editing session, use the *h* command:
+Use the *-c* option to set more lines when you invoke *edsel* (see examples above).
+Or, to change the number command lines at any time during an editing session, use the *h*
+command:

 - **h** assign number of lines in scrolling command region, in the parameter, for example *h 12* to assign 12 lines.
-If there is no parameter, the default of 2 lines is assigned.
+Also, multiple windows (if any) are balanced.
+If there is no parameter, the *h* command merely balances windows.

-The *ed* API is avaiable in *edsel* by prefixing each call by *ed.* for example:

-    :!ed.a('append line after dot')
-    :q
-    >>> ed.a('append another line after dot')

-## Frame commands ##

 The *L* command refreshes the entire frame including all windows, and also the command line in the scrolling region.
 This command can be